JonnishaCampbell/post-install-config/README.md

 <ul>
 <p>	- Go to Admin Panel -> Settings -> User Settings </p>
 <p>	- Uncheck the Registration Required so the user doesn't have to require registration to login and create tickets </p>
-	-Note: Only for lab purposes.
+	Note: Only for lab purposes.
 It'll be required to register in the work field
 	</ul>

 Configure Agents